ParthNBarai/ATS-Scanner/README.md

 ## Overview

-The **ATS Scanner Web App** is a tool designed to streamline the resume scanning process for job applications.
-This application allows users to input a job description, upload a resume in PDF format, and then analyze the resume for relevance to the provided job description.
-Additionally, users can calculate the **percentage match** between the job description and the resume content.
+The **ATS Scanner Web App** is a powerful tool designed to streamline the resume scanning process for job applications.
+This application offers a range of features to assist recruiters and hiring managers in efficiently evaluating resumes.
+The key features include:

+1. **Percentage Match:** Calculate the percentage match between a given job description and an uploaded resume.

+2. **Missing Keywords Analysis:** Identify keywords that are missing in the resume concerning the provided job description.

+3. **Skills Improvement Suggestions:** Receive personalized suggestions on how to improve skills based on the content of the resume.

+4. **Resume Overview:** Quickly gather essential information about a resume, including skills, experience, and education.

 ## Prerequisites

 Before running the application, ensure you have the following dependencies installed:

-- **Python 3.6 or higher**
+- **Python 3.9 or higher**
 - **Streamlit:** Install using `pip install streamlit`

 ## Getting Started